-Kasada’s bot detection solution will identify and prevent malicious automation before it is ever allowed to enter your infrastructure.
-It does this by detecting malicious automation client-side in real-time by assuming that every request is guilty until proven innocent.
+However, Kasada offers the most sophisticated bot detection solution.
+We identify and prevent malicious bots before they are ever allowed to enter your infrastructure.
+It does this by detecting malicious bots client-side in real-time by assuming that every request is guilty until proven innocent.

-Let’s take a look at how Kasada works in further detail:
+Let’s take a look at how Kasada’s bot detection works in further detail: